Bolt on your doublers and crank on the hot bonder, it's time to tool up next-gen aircraft repairs.

 Something big is on the horizon: current orders stand at 1,624 for the next-generation, composites-intensive commercial aircraft, and that's just counting the obvious short list of Airbus A380, A350 XWB and Boeing 787 models.
 Monolithic structural components—which could reach an estimated 100 plies or up to 2 in. of thickness—will dominate on these aircraft, with total composites content by weight ranging from 25% (A380) and 50% (787) to 53% (A350).
 More bonded-in, rather than fastened ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Thick Of Composite Repair".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Thick Of Composite Repair".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.